Acceptable Breaks from Reality

 - Skill Point Reset

-A way to completely forget everything you knew about your current job and learn everything from scratch again.
+A way to completely forget everything you knew about your current job and learn everything from scratch again, to give players an opportunity to optimize their setup and prevent their characters from becoming too situational.

 - Soft Water